sicoda/p3k14c-py/README.md

 **Tool**: We utilize `IOSACal`, an [open-source](https://c14.iosa.it/en/latest/) radiocarbon calibration library in Python.

-**Functionality**: The calibration scripts automatically map each date to the correct calibration curve (`IntCal20` for the Northern Hemisphere, `SHCal20` for the Southern Hemisphere) based on the sample's latitude.
-It extracts key numerical boundaries, such as the median calendar age and 95% confidence intervals, formatted neatly into a `pandas` DataFrame for later analyses.
-This script outputs a `p3k14c_pristine_dates.csv` file, which will be used in later analyses.
+**Functionality**: The calibration script automatically maps each date to the correct calibration curve (`IntCal20` for the Northern Hemisphere, `SHCal20` for the Southern Hemisphere) based on the sample's latitude.
+It extracts key numerical boundaries, such as the median calendar age and 95% confidence intervals, and formats them neatly into a `pandas` DataFrame for later analysis.
+This script outputs a `p3k14c_pristine_dates.csv` file, which will be used in the following statistical analyses.

 1. Curve selection: for every row, it checks the Lat column.
 Any sample at or above the equator gets `intcal20`; anything below gets `shcal20`.
 This is the standard approach for global datasets.
 2. Calibration: calls R(age, error, lab_id).calibrate(curve) from `IOSACal`, exactly as the official library intends.